 On October 30, 2007, we and King Pharmaceuticals Research and Development, Inc., now a wholly-owned subsidiary of Pfizer, entered into the Pfizer Agreement to develop and commercialize in the United States, Canada and Mexico certain opioid analgesic products utilizing our proprietary Aversion Technology.
 The Pfizer Agreement initially provided Pfizer with an exclusive license in the United States, Canada and Mexico, or the Pfizer Territory, for Oxecta (oxycodone HCl) Tablets and oxycodone HCl/acetaminophen tablets utilizing Aversion Technology.
-In addition, the Pfizer Agreement provides Pfizer with an option to license in the Pfizer Territory certain future opioid analgesic products developed utilizing Aversion Technology.
-As of December 31, 2011, Pfizer exercised its option to license two additional product candidates including an an undisclosed immediate-release opioid analgesic tablet product and hydrocodone bitartrate/acetaminophen tablets, each of which utilize our Aversion Technology.
-The Pfizer Agreement provides that we or Pfizer may develop additional opioid analgesic product candidates utilizing our Aversion Technology and, if Pfizer exercises its option to license such additional product candidates, they will be subject to the milestone and royalty payments and other terms of the Pfizer Agreement.
+In addition, the Pfizer Agreement provided Pfizer with an option to license in the Pfizer Territory certain future opioid analgesic products developed utilizing Aversion Technology.
+Pfizer exercised its option to license two additional product candidates including an undisclosed immediate-release opioid analgesic tablet product and hydrocodone bitartrate/acetaminophen tablets, each of which utilize our Aversion Technology.
+On September 24, 2012, we entered into a letter agreement with Pfizer which amends the Pfizer Agreement and provides for the termination of Pfizer's license to our Aversion® Technology used in the three development-stage products licensed to Pfizer and for the transfer of these products back to us.
+These development-stage products are hydrocodone bitartrate/acetaminophen tablets, oxycodone HCl/acetaminophen tablets and an undisclosed opioid.
+See the discussion above under the caption "Aversion Technology Opioid Products in Development" for further information regarding the development of these products.

-Pursuant to the Pfizer Agreement, we and Pfizer formed a joint steering committee to oversee development and commercialization strategies for Aversion opioid analgesic products licensed to Pfizer.
-For all products licensed by Pfizer, including Oxecta, or for which Pfizer exercises its option to license, Pfizer will be responsible, at its own expense, for development, regulatory, and commercialization activities in all Pfizer Territories.
-All products developed pursuant to the Pfizer Agreement will be manufactured by Pfizer or a third party contract manufacturer under the direction of Pfizer.
-Subject to the Pfizer Agreement, Pfizer will have final decision making authority with respect to all development and commercialization activities for all licensed products.
+Pursuant to the Pfizer Agreement, we and Pfizer formed a joint steering committee to oversee development and commercialization strategies for Oxecta.
+Pfizer is responsible, at its own expense, for all regulatory, manufacturing and commercialization activities for Oxecta in all Pfizer Territories.
+Subject to the Pfizer Agreement, Pfizer will have final decision making authority with respect to all regulatory and commercialization activities for Oxecta.

-As of December 31, 2011, we had received aggregate payments of \$78.5 million from Pfizer, consisting of a \$30.0 million non-refundable upfront cash payment, \$17.5 million in reimbursed research and development expenses relating to licensed products, \$6.0 million in fees relating to Pfizer's exercise of its option to license an undisclosed immediate-release opioid analgesic tablet product and hydrocodone bitartrate/acetaminophen tablets, a \$5.0 million milestone fee relating to our successful achievement of the primary endpoints for our pivotal Phase III clinical study for Aversion oxycodone HCl with niacin tablets and a \$20.0 million milestone fee relating to the FDA's approval of the Oxecta Tablets NDA.
-The Pfizer Agreement also provides for Pfizer's payment to us of a \$3.0 million fee upon Pfizer's exercise of its option for each future opioid analgesic utilizing Aversion Technology.
-In the event that Pfizer does not exercise its option for a Future Product, Pfizer may be required to reimburse us for certain of our expenses relating to such Future Product.
-Further, we may receive up to \$23 million in additional non-refundable milestone payments for each active opioid analgesic ingredient licensed to Pfizer which achieves certain regulatory milestones in specific countries in the Pfizer Territory.
-An opioid analgesic product candidate formulated with and without niacin is considered a single product candidate for purposes of the option fees and milestone payments payable under the Pfizer Agreement.
-We can also receive a one-time \$50 million sales milestone payment upon the first attainment of \$750 million in net sales of all of our licensed products across all Pfizer Territories.
-In addition, for sales occurring on and following February 2, 2013 (the one year anniversary of the first commercial sale of Oxecta), Pfizer will pay us a royalty at one of six rates ranging from 5% to 25% based on the level of combined annual net sales for all products licensed by us to Pfizer across all Pfizer Territories, with the
+As of December 31, 2012, we had received aggregate payments of \$78.5 million from Pfizer, consisting of a \$30.0 million non-refundable upfront cash payment, \$17.5 million in reimbursed research and development expenses relating to licensed products, \$6.0 million in fees relating to Pfizer's exercise of its option to license an undisclosed immediate-release opioid analgesic tablet product and hydrocodone bitartrate/acetaminophen tablets, a \$5.0 million milestone fee relating to our successful achievement of the primary endpoints for our pivotal Phase III clinical study for Aversion oxycodone HCl with niacin tablets and a \$20.0 million milestone fee relating to the FDA's approval of the Oxecta Tablets NDA.
+We can also receive a one-time \$50 million sales milestone payment upon the first attainment of \$750 million in net sales of Oxecta across all Pfizer Territories.
+In addition, for Oxecta sales occurring on and following February 2, 2013 (the one year anniversary of the first commercial sale of Oxecta), Pfizer will pay us a royalty at one of six rates ranging from 5% to 25% based on the level of annual net sales for Oxecta across all Pfizer Territories, with the highest applicable royalty rate applied to such annual sales.